isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 The ``reservation-get-by-id`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``reservation-get-by-id`` can be used to query the host database and
+:isccmd:`reservation-get-by-id` can be used to query the host database and
 retrieve all reservations with a specified identifier (``identifier-type``
 and ``identifier`` parameters), independently of subnets.
 The syntax for
 parameters is the same as for ref:`command-reservation-get`.